prog-1/stack/README.md

 or an operator.
 Valid operators are +, -, *, /.

 > NOTE: Assume the input is always correct.

+When implementing this assignment, follow the following rules:

+* Your solution must NOT use any software stacks.
+* Input slice elements must be used in the same order.
+Treat the input slice as a console or tape input.

 ### Examples